treytomes/rlox/README.md

 - An `if` expression should return whichever side evaluates to true.
 What should a loop return?
 Let's say that it returns the value of the final expression evaluated in it's block and see how it goes.
     - If that doesn't work I can always have it return `nil`.
 - Should I allow any arbitrary statement in the condition of an `if` or `while`?
 Or `print`?
 It would make the language more flexible, but might also lead to needless chaos.
 Not doing it feels inconsistent with the "everything is an expression" thing though.
+- So I implemented by the if- and ternary-expressions.
+They are roughly equivalent in every way; the difference being the order of operators and verbosity.